If there is a book you think we should own, let us know!

 Note: The index of resources provided by the Judge Business School Library and Information Service is very useful for subjects relating to industry, manufacturing and business.

 Databases search multiple sources to bring back references and abstracts of articles, books, chapters and so on.
 You can search the literature using keywords and filters, or look for specific resources using known information such as title and author.

 You can see if we have online access to articles by clicking "find full text" on a record.
 If we don't have it, check the online catalogue for a physical copy in the Cambridge Library system.
 If you still come up blank you might recommend the item for purchase or request it via Inter Library Loan.

 Some useful resources for finding and accessing information via databases are listed below.

-The University has access to 800,000 ebooks off-campus from a wide variety of publishers and most are available through links in the iDiscover catalogue.
-More information can be found on the Ebooks website.
+The University has access to over 1.2 million eBooks off-campus from a wide variety of publishers and most are available through links in the iDiscover catalogue.
+More information can be found on the eBooks website.